Training, development and registration (biomedical science)

 - Accredited degree in biomedical science

 NHS Practitioner Training Programme (PTP) - a number of universities run BSc (Hons) healthcare science degrees in life sciences with options to specialise in blood sciences, infection sciences or cellular sciences.
 If you graduate from these accredited degrees, you can apply to register as a biomedical scientist with the HCPC.
 You must check with each university running BSc healthcare science degrees in the life sciences, to confirm this is the case.
+These programmes are also available as degree apprenticeships in some areas of the country.

 For the most up to date list of accredited BSc healthcare science degrees please use our course finder.